Skip to content

 Visual Migration Planning Interface#

-SousChef provides a modern web-based interface for interactive Chef-to-Ansible migration planning and visualisation.
+SousChef provides a modern web-based interface for interactive multi-platform-to-Ansible migration planning and visualisation.
 The UI complements the MCP tools and CLI with visual workflows, real-time analysis, and interactive dependency mapping.

 Overview#